2011 Cinemalaya

 The 7th Cinemalaya Independent Film Festival was held from July 15 until 24, 2011 in Metro Manila, Philippines.

-The festival opened on July 15 and close on July 24, 2011 at the Main Theater of the Cultural Center of the Philippines.
+The festival opened on July 15 and close on July 24, 2011, at the Main Theater of the Cultural Center of the Philippines.

+The organizers have partnered with Ayala Malls allowing entrant films to be screened in select cinemas of the shopping mall chain starting this edition.

 Entries

 The winning film is highlighted with boldface and a dagger.

 Directors Showcase

 The following films contending for 2011 Directors Showcase.
 The Directors' Showcase sidebar is for directors who had presented commercially released films in their career.

 New Breed

 The following films contending for 2011 New Breed category.
 The New Breed section is for young and new talented filmmakers who will present their first feature film or directors who haven't presented commercially released films in their career.